Boeing CEO: Air travel won’t return to 2019 level for two to three years

 No shareholder dividends anytime soon

-Asked about how the threat of the coronavirus might affect the design of future airplanes, Calhoun hinted at potential changes to filtering and re-circulation of air in the passenger cabin.
+Asked about how the threat of the coronavirus might affect the design of future airplanes, Calhoun hinted at potential changes to filtering and recirculation of air in the passenger cabin.

 He said that airlines will have to define how they want the passenger cabin protected.
 Boeing’s role, he added, is to make sure the airlines and their passengers understand “exactly how air is moved in and through the fuselage and ultimately what exposures that creates.”

-Note: This story has been corrected.
-It briefly included information supplied by the Society of Professional Engineering Employees in Aerospace (SPEEA) union that proved incorrect.
-The information, concerning expected job cuts by Boeing, has been removed.
-Boeing has not provided the union any estimate of the number of job cuts that are planned.